namitoyokota/books/README.md

 > We are through Christ made holy in our standing before God, and called to be holy in our daily lives.

 #### Evidence of holiness
-> Is there evident of practical holiness in my life? pg 25.
+> Is there evidence of practical holiness in my life? pg 25.